Hringsbjarg cliff is a 60-metre-high cliff on the east side of the Tjörnes peninsula in North-East Iceland.

 The view-dial at Imbuþúfa

-I have a special interest in view-dials seeing that the instigator of the view-dials in Iceland was my husband's great-uncle and namesake, Jón Víðis, and my father-in-law took over the making of the view-dials after his uncle's death.
-So I seek them out wherever I travel in my country.
+I have a special interest in view-dials, since the instigator of the view-dials in Iceland was my husband's great-uncle and namesake, Jón Víðis, and my father-in-law took over making them after his uncle's death.

 By the view-dial at Imbuþúfa

-They are so varied and beautiful, some are old and some are brand-new.
+They are so varied and beautiful, some are old, and some are brand-new.
 And the view from them all, apart from a handful of them, like the one in Jónasarlundur in Hörgárdalur, is excellent.

-The view from here is absolutely amazing, especially on a sunny day like on the day when I visited Hringsbjarg and took most of the photos.
+The view from here is absolutely amazing, especially on a sunny day like the day when I visited Hringsbjarg and took most of the photos.

 The view from Hringsbjarg cliff

-Imbuþúfa is said to be haunted, just so you know.
-Its strange-sounding name derives from a ghost haunting this area, Imba.
 The story goes that Imba was travelling in this area during a snowstorm.
 She didn't know that she had reached the edge of the cliff and fell to her death.

 Imba is said to have haunted this area after her tragic death.
-I have seen Imba being mentioned in some articles, but have not been able to find more about her in our folklore.
+I have seen Imba being mentioned in some articles, but I have not been able to find more about her in our folklore.

 The blue view-dial sign by the road 85

-From road 85 you will find a gravel road just opposite the Hringsbjarg observation point leading to the top of Imbuþúfa.
-Follow the sign Kelduhverfi and then the sign hringsjá which is the Icelandic term for a view-dial.
+From road 85, you will find a gravel road just opposite the Hringsbjarg observation point, leading to the top of Imbuþúfa.
+Follow the sign Kelduhverfi and then the sign hringsjá, which is the Icelandic term for a view-dial.
 It is some 100 metres from the main road.

-Here you can see the location on Hringsbjarg on the map.
+Here you can see the location of Hringsbjarg on the map.
 GPS: 66°08'17.1"N 16°56'57.0"W

 Have a lovely time exploring Iceland :)